MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/publish/publish-extension.md

 Use the **Packages** page to upload the zip file of your extension package.
 You're only able to upload one package at a time.
 You can't continue with the submission if the package upload isn't successful on this page.

 Upload the package by either dragging the package to the upload field, or by selecting **Browse your files**.
 Once the package is uploaded, your package is validated.
-Once validation succeeds, review the extension details, select **Next** to proceed.
+Once validation succeeds, review the extension details, and then select **Next** to continue.
 If there are validation errors, resolve the issues and try uploading again.

 #### Step 3: Provide Availability details